-Santa’s Rock N Lights Drive Thru Light Show
+Santa’s Rock N Lights Drive-Thru Light Show

-While driving through you will find nearly 1,000 programable elements and over 100,000 programable lights dancing to music.
+While driving through you will find nearly 1,000 programable elements, 700ft of tunnels, and over 100,000 programable lights dancing to music.
 Watch the display all through the warmth of your car and hear the holiday music on your radio.

 Lights on Magnolia

 When you enter this neighborhood, you will see a sign for the radio station playing their synchronized music.
-Sit in your car and listen to the holiday music while watch the fun light show.
+Sit in your car and listen to holiday music while watching the fun light show.

-No charge to view this light show but they do ask for a donation of non-perishable food which will go to a local food pantry.
-You will see a box outside to leave your donation.
+There is no charge to view this light show but they do ask for a donation of non-perishable food which will go to a local food pantry.
+There are boxes set up to leave your donation.